lgblgblgb/xep128/README.md

 based project, it would be not that hard to port to Windows.
 There is some on-going try (by me) to build for Windows on Linux, see later in this document for details, if you want to try Xep128 on Windows.

-LibZ80ex (great Z80 emulator, http://z80ex.sourceforge.net/) is included just
-in case, if your OS distribution does not contain it (or older version, etc), or if you want to use Xep128 on Windows.

 Please note, that it's not the "best" Enterprise-128 emulator on the planet, for that, you should use ep128emu project instead.
 Also, my emulator is not so